mostafavilabuw/SAGEnet/script/baselines/README.md

-This directory contains code to run the baselines used: Enformer, PrediXcan, r-SAGE-net.
+This directory contains code for the baselines used: Enformer, PrediXcan, r-SAGE-net.

 ## enformer/finetune_enformer.py
 - Save weights to use to fine-tune Enformer predictions by training an elastic net model on all track predictions and mean GTEx expression data for Enformer train genes.